jmasonlee/graphGOL/ideas.md

 ### Coordinates
 Don't necessarily need to be stored WRT the board.
 They should be stored WRT other living cells...
 Or not stored?

+### Approvals
+ - make your tests more accessible (Language/Ability are no longer blockers to writing a good test)
+ - If you are parsing your tests instead of reading them, you're doing it wrong
+ - When building new functionality using TDD with approvals, your test file shouldn't be so long you can't read it.
+(Not the same for legacy code)